NEXT STOP - 'STACIA's B-DAY

 This is a private event.
 Details for HBYC CREW HERE.

 a very merry Christmas and whatever you celebrate!
 Honey Badger Don't Care!
 Cheers and Merriment to all?

 BTW - did you know, there are only 2 seasons?
 Sailing season and drinking season!
 (Don't over think it!) .

 So what does the Honey Badger do when not sailing?

 Well, check out the BOAT DRINKS page for a little inspiration on how to stay warm!

-The annual Ugly Sweater Party is right around the corner.
+The annual Ugly Sweater Party is in the books!

 Thanks to those who came out to plunder!